Edmondbrn/biologie_integrative/README.md

 **Please note that you have to specify a column with __only__ numeric values.
 Remove strings or ambiguous values.
 Otherwise, you will have an error message.**

 You can add all the combinaison you want, but not twice the same (Warning message if this case).
-If you have done a mistake, you can remove the last added combinaison with the red button.
+If you have done a mistake, you can remove the last combinaison with the `remove comparison` button in red.
 Finally you can launch the computation with the `Compare` button.
-A progress bar will be displayed to warn you about the calculation progress.
+A progress bar will be displayed to inform you about the calculation progress.
 A little moment can occured before the starting of calculation because of compilation of some functions.
 You can now check your results files !

 **Note that the calculations can be parallelised by activating the multiprocessing.
 A spinbox will appear to ask you how many processes you want.
-This is highly not recommended on the .exe version.**
+This is highly ill-advised on the .exe version.**

 - Localisation visualisation

-This feature can be accesed through the CSV viewer of the project.
+This feature can be accessed through the CSV viewer of the project.
 If you have loaded a result distance file, you can select with left-click a transcript Ensembl ID and two coordinates.
-Once done, you can right-click and a menu will appear.
+You can then right-click and a menu will appear.
 You can decide to plot the configuration with the DNA distances or not.

 __Example__: